Neonauticon Web Directory

 Sometimes finding a decent, appropriately-sized app that doesn’t have invasive permissions or ads can be a little time consuming.

-- andOTP - Android OTP Authenticator
+- andOTP - Android OTP Authenticator, an alternative to the Google Authenticator

 - F-Droid Repository - A catalog of free and open-source apps.
 I look here first, especially if I need something simple.